 All housing projects other than home owner repair and/or down payment assistance must identify source of match funds prior to commitment of the Participating Jurisdiction.
-In addition, housing projects being undertaken by nonprofit housing organizations, i.e. Habitat for Humanity, Youthbuild, CHDOs, etc. are asked to demonstrate other sources of funding both monetary and in-kind in order to access federal funds.
+In addition, housing projects being undertaken by nonprofit housing organizations, i.e. Youthbuild, Trumbull Neighborhood Partnership, CHDOs, etc. are asked to demonstrate other sources of funding both monetary and in-kind in order to access federal funds.